Bay-Shore-Systems-Inc/cache/README.md

   ...
 }
 ```
-Now you can access the stores writer methods.
+Now you can access the store's writer methods.
 ```go
 func main() {
   ...